SixxCodes/SixxCodes/README.md

 ## 🌱 I’m currently learning...
-* Essential things I need to learn to be a software developer.
+* Essential things I need to learn to be a web / game developer.
 * how to make games on Godot.
 I want to make my first game, i'm not spoiling anything though, ehe.